Laying the Groundwork

 Although there aren’t many IoT projects in the state’s agencies yet, the migration to IPv6 and central management by WaTech should enable a smoother transition as more and more things become Internet-enabled.
 An IPv6-readiness assessment of all network gear and applications should be complete by summer 2017.
 Then WaTech has to request the funding for the migration.
 Assuming the funds are available, the actual migration will take at least five years to complete, probably longer, Mercer said.
 Some vendors have implemented IPv6 in software rather than in hardware, he said, which could strain network processing power.
 In addition, there are applications and infrastructure-as-a-service providers that are not yet IPv6 compatible.
 “We’ll probably be in a dual-stack world — where we’ll have to translate between IPv4 and IPv6 — for 10 years,” he said.

 The same factors that the center identified in a recent report as holding back IoT projects at the federal level are likely to be even bigger barriers at the state and local levels.
 These include a lack of strategic leadership on how to use IoT; a lack of skills in using the data generated by IoT; insufficient funding to modernize IT infrastructure to enable IoT projects; procurement policies that make it difficult for governments to quickly and easily adopt the technology; and risk and uncertainty about privacy, security, interoperability and return on investment.
 But strip away the label of “IoT” and you’ll find dozens of interesting projects that use connected devices to increase efficiency, lower costs and even save lives.
-For example, the Lower Colorado River Authority (LCRA) started deploying rudimentary sensors along the Colorado River in Texas decades ago to help track stream levels that could lead to floods.
+For example, the Lower Colorado River Authority (LCRA) started deploying sensors along the Colorado River in Texas decades ago to help track stream levels that could lead to floods.
 Back then “they didn’t realize they were implementing an IoT system,” said John Miri, chief administrative officer of LCRA.
 “They were just using the tools that were available.”
 The LCRA was created at the height of the Great Depression to help Texas better manage the flood plain along the lower Colorado River basin, as well as to produce and distribute hydroelectric power to the cities in the area.
-The system uses a network of 275 U.S. Geological Survey gauges, some installed as long ago as 1898.
-In the 1980s, LCRA began deploying radio telemetry sensors on those gauges.
-Today the system, called Hydromet, monitors and reports stream flows and other data, including temperature, rainfall and humidity, on a public website in near real time.
+Over the past several decades, LCRA built a network of 275 connected river sensors — called Hydromet — to monitor and report stream flows and other data, including temperature, rainfall and humidity, on a public website in near real time.
 This year, LCRA received a $650,000 contract from the U.S. Department of Homeland Security to investigate better sensor technologies and software needed to disseminate information and alerts during a flood.
 The sensors used in the system today are expensive — costing anywhere from $25,000 to $50,000 each.
 One goal is to find or develop a next-generation flood sensor that would take advantage of advances in hardware and consumer sensor technologies yet still be rugged enough to last in harsh outdoor conditions.
 Today, LCRA is evaluating sensors that cost $200 to $2,500, Miri said.
 The other goal is to build a better framework so that data can be used more practically.
-Rather than just post it on a website, LCRA might be able to geo-target the smartphones of citizens in specific areas where flooding is imminent.
+Rather than just post it on a website, LCRA might be able to help emergency responders geo-target the smartphones of citizens in specific areas where flooding is imminent.
 “If this works, then the cities and counties we serve could use this technology to send out better, more targeted warnings to keep their citizens safe,” Miri said.
 Alerting residents to danger is the goal of a new project in Los Angeles as well.
 The city has lots of Internet-connected things, including 145,000 streetlights and 4,500 intersections.
 And yet IoT was not the goal.
 “Now we call them IoT devices.
 We’ve put a name, a label, a concept around it,” said Ted Ross, L.A.’s general manager and CIO.
 But “three years ago, they were just devices.”
 He calls what the city has done so far “Smart City 1.0.”
 The next step is to gather information from and send data to multiple sources — not just city-installed sensors, but the sensors that people carry around, such as smartphones and watches.
 Smart City 2.0 is about gathering “streams of data, then laying them atop of each other and getting situational awareness and location intelligence,” he explained.
 For example, the city and the California Institute of Technology (Caltech) developed a project called “Quake Alert,” which uses sensors to detect the nearly constant tremors in the area.
 Today, that data is used to visually depict a quake in progress.
 To take it to the next level, the city is developing a system of sending alerts to citizens’ smartphones to give them 15 to 30 seconds to take cover.
 The application could save not only lives but also millions of dollars in damage if, for example, alerts went directly to manufacturing equipment, which could shut itself down to avoid ruining product, noted Ross.
 “That’s a classic IoT conversation, but under a very constrained timeline.”L.A. is working on a sensor-based system to alert smartphone users about an earthquake before the shaking starts.
 Photo courtesy of Shutterstock

 Los Angeles is also using sensors to monitor environmental factors, including the health of trees.
 In its Internet of Trees project, the city is combining data from Google Street View with a machine-learning algorithm developed by Caltech to inventory its urban forest of some 700,000 trees scattered over 469 square miles.
 That has saved the city approximately $3 million, which is what it would have cost to deploy an army of people with clipboards to visually inspect each tree.
 Now, it is in the process of replacing 200,000 trees (removed when road repairs are made) with new ones that contain sensors to monitor moisture, air quality and the health of the tree itself.